ejyoon/cogsci2017/README.md

 # cogsci2017

-Model, experiments, data, analyses and paper draft for Yoon, Tessler, Goodman and Frank (submitted): "I won't lie, it wasn't amazing": Modeling polite indirect speech.
+Model, experiments, data, analyses and paper draft for Yoon, Tessler, Goodman and Frank (2017): "I won't lie, it wasn't amazing": Modeling polite indirect speech.
+Proceedings of the 39th Annual Conference of the Cognitive Science Society.

 ## Links